 Notes

-- Because these are made entirely of cornmeal, they are a bit delicate.
+- Be careful when flipping: Because these are made entirely of cornmeal, they are a bit delicate.
 Use the thinnest spatula that you have to flip them.
 I used my metal cookie spatula.
 They might not flip over perfectly, but that is okay.
 Just flatten them back out and get on with your life.

-- If you happen to have clarified butter or ghee, you can use that to fry up the corn cakes to keep the butter from smoking as much.
+- Clarified butter or ghee is great for frying: If you happen to have some, you can use that to fry up the corn cakes to keep the butter from smoking as much.
 But I found that if you watch the heat and keep it more in the medium range they turn out perfectly golden without burning.

 Leave a Reply